ARM outperforms industry to beat forecasts

 Chief financial officer Tim Score said ARM's chipmaker customers were sounding notes of caution, but the strength of demand for its technology and a strong performance in licensing meant it was confident of meeting market forecasts for the year.

 Analyst Julian Yates at Investec said it was a good set of numbers.
-"It's 5 percent ahead of our profit number, and they have beats on top-line royalties and licences," he said.
+"It's 5 percent ahead of our profit number, and they have beats on top-line royalties and licenses," he said.

-Paul Morland at Peel Hunt said ARM had a "very strong" quarter, but he added that macro concerns would limit upgrades.
-He edged his full-year earnings per share forecast up to 14.7 pence from 14.6 pence due to dollar strength.

-"Underlying forecasts remain unchanged despite the beat because ARM cautiously expects a generally weaker outlook for global chip shipments to mean that the beat in Q2 could be lost in Q4," he said.

 Score said the group was benefiting from strong demand for smartphones, tablets and digital TVs.